-The Silver Fern Farms site in Hawera was visited six times in 2021-2022 with the purpose of monitoring compliance with resource consent 5599-1 to discharge to air.
-These inspections were carried out in conjunction with inspections of the plant processes and discharges to water covered in section 2.2.1.1.
+The Silver Fern Farms site in Hawera was visited five times in 2022-2023 with the purpose of monitoring compliance with resource consents 4033-6 and 5599-1 to discharge to air.
+These inspections were carried out in conjunction with inspections of the plant processes and discharges to water covered in Section 2.2.1.1.

 A number of sources of emissions to air exist at the site.
-These include the stockyards, truck wash, hide bins and ammonia condenser systems, paunch disposal and contingency pond, and the paunch contrashear.
+These include the stockyards, truck wash, hide bins, paunch disposal and contingency pond, and the paunch contrashear.
 Areas within the blood transfer system also have the potential for odours.

-Odours were observed around the stockpile of paunch on all of the six inspections, though odours were not detected beyond the property boundary on any occasion.
+Odours were observed around the stockpile of paunch on all of the five inspections, though odours were not detected beyond the property boundary on any occasion.